 Today, even among sophisticated and educated consumers, there still exists a stigma against filing for bankruptcy.
-This stigma causes people to seek out alternatives to bankruptcy instead all in an attempt to free themselves form their overwhelming debt burden.
+This stigma causes people to seek out alternatives to bankruptcy instead, all in an attempt to free themselves from their overwhelming debt burden.

-At Kruger & Schwartz, we believe that these alternatives are never as effective as filing for bankruptcy because they typically do not give you the fresh start you desire or need.
+At Schwartz Bankruptcy Law Center, we believe that these alternatives are never as effective as filing for bankruptcy because they typically do not give you the fresh start you desire or need.

 The Pros And Cons Of Alternatives To Bankruptcy

 While they are sold as preserving your credit, the reality is often something much different with debt settlement companies.
 Though the plans these types of companies sell attempt to negotiate a lower debt with your creditors, the real outcomes of these negotiations typically further damage your credit and cause you to incur the extra cost of paying for services that didn’t achieve your goals.

 There may also be negative tax ramifications through these plans that can be avoided by filing for bankruptcy instead.
 A Chapter 7 bankruptcy petition, for instance, can take care of your debts in a much more immediate and assured fashion than working with a debt settlement company.

 A short sale can help you avoid foreclosure, just as Chapter 13 can.
 A short sale may occur when the fair market value of your home is less than the amount owed and must be approved by the bank.

 The difficulty with short sales is that they often are not approved by banks.
 It can also take six months or more to receive an answer on whether or not an approval is or isn’t going to be issued.
 Because most buyers simply do not have the time to wait that long, buyers typically avoid short sales.